Student Records Policies

 FERPA stands for Family Educational Rights and Privacy Act of 1974 (sometimes called the Buckley Amendment).
 The purpose of FERPA is to afford certain rights to students concerning their education records.
 Faculty, staff, students, and parents are encouraged to review the provisions of the law from the AACRAO Online Practical Guide.

 The Family Educational Rights and Privacy Act (FERPA) of 1974 provides, generally, that (1) students shall have the right of access to their educational records, and (2) educational institutions shall not release educational records to non school employees without the consent of the student, subject to the exceptions provided by law.
 "Students" as used in this notice includes former students but does not include applicants who have not attended Pepperdine University.

 Right of Access

 With exceptions provided by law, students at Pepperdine University may see any of their education records upon request.
-Access must be granted no later than forty five days after the request.
+Access must be granted no later than 45 days after the request.
 Students further have the right, under established procedures, to challenge the factual accuracy of the records and to enter their viewpoints in the records.

 Disclosure of Student Records

 With several exceptions provided by law, Pepperdine University cannot release information concerning students to prospective employers, government agencies, credit bureaus, etc., without the consent of the student.
 Students applying for jobs, credit, graduate school, etc., can expedite their applications by providing the University with written permission to release their records, specifying which records may be released and to whom the release should be made.
 The student's written consent is not required for information to parents of students who are dependents for federal income tax purposes.
 Parents requesting information may generally be granted access upon submission to the University of evidence of federal income tax dependency.